Active Substance: clofarabine

 How is Evoltra used?

 Evoltra treatment should be started and supervised by a doctor who has experience in the management of patients with acute leukaemias.
-The recommended dose is 52 mg per square metre body surface area (calculated using the patient’s height and weight).
+The recommended dose is 52 mg per square metre of body surface area (calculated using the patient’s height and weight).
 It is given by infusion lasting two hours every day for five days.
 The treatment should be repeated every two to six weeks.
 Most patients who respond to treatment do so after one or two treatment cycles.

 How does Evoltra work?

 The active substance in Evoltra, clofarabine, is a cytotoxic (a medicine that kills cells that are dividing, such as cancer cells).
-It belongs to the group of anti-cancer medicines called ‘antimetabolites’.
+It belongs to the group of cancer medicines called ‘antimetabolites’.
 Clofarabine is an ‘analogue’ of adenine, which is part of the fundamental genetic material of cells (DNA and RNA).
 This means that clofarabine takes the place of adenine in the body, and interferes with the enzymes involved in making genetic material, called ‘DNA polymerase’ and ‘RNA reductase’.
 This stops the cells making new DNA and RNA, and slows down the growth of tumour cells.

 How has Evoltra been studied?